tc4fun/ptz_cam_stream_control/README.md

 ## Introduction

-Connect Logitech PTZ Pro 2 of following model to Linux PC, creates a web page so any one on the same network can open a browser to view the stream and pan tilt and zoom the view.
+Connect Logitech PTZ Pro 2 (`lsusb` shows ID 046d:085f) to a Linux PC, stream video to an WebRTC server, host a web page so that using a browser one can view the stream and pan / tilt / zoom the view.

 ## Requirement